 With the addition of survival elements, like cooking, temperature, weather, and weapon durability, you feel like you have been dropped into Hyrule to fend for yourself and find your own journey.
 When it was first announced, one of the selling points for this game was if you can see it, you can get to it.

-- Ingenuity is the key to survival: find multiple solutions to tons of dynamic puzzles
+- Discover multiple solutions to dozens of dynamic puzzles

-- Surprises hide around every corner: scavenge weapons, armor, plants, animals, and more
+- Collect armor, weapons, plants, animals, and more

-- Live off the land: find weapons and armor, cook food, and brew elixirs
+- Live off the land as you cook food and brew elixirs

-- Utilize special technology: the in-game Sheikah Slate controls, objects and enemies in fun ways
+- Utilize special technology with in-game Sheikah Slate controls

 6. No Man’s Sky